Protecting sensitive actions with identity verification

 Use this feature when:

-• You have an existing MFA/2FA provider and want to use it with Salsa's embedded UI
+• You have an existing 2FA/MFA provider and want to plug it into Salsa's embedded UI.

 How it works